sradics/digital-garden/_notes/Team Genius.md

 ---
 schedule time for divergent thinking (generating multiple options) and convergent thinking (focusing on a single option and its implementation). •      Devise guidelines in advance for working together.
 For example, establish a rule (and get team members’ agreement) up front that any conflicts on the team will not get personal and that any reasons for disagreements will always be stated.13 — location: [1383](kindle://book?action=open&asin=B00OG8AXKO&location=1383) ^ref-9583

 ---
+•      Know their own preferences, weaknesses, and strengths, and understand how their own style can stifle creativity. — location: [1454](kindle://book?action=open&asin=B00OG8AXKO&location=1454) ^ref-47996

+---
+•      Help team members learn and acknowledge their intellectual preferences and differences. — location: [1456](kindle://book?action=open&asin=B00OG8AXKO&location=1456) ^ref-62546

+---
+•      Keep project goals front and center, and — location: [1457](kindle://book?action=open&asin=B00OG8AXKO&location=1457) ^ref-40983

+---
+schedule time for divergent thinking (generating multiple options) and convergent thinking (focusing on a single option and its implementation). •      Devise guidelines in advance for working together.
+For example, establish a rule (and get team members’ agreement) up front that any conflicts on the team will not get personal and that any reasons for disagreements will always be stated. — location: [1457](kindle://book?action=open&asin=B00OG8AXKO&location=1457) ^ref-30987

+---
 Instead, it’s about combining so many viewpoints that ideas are bound to collide, resulting in a product that better serves a diverse and demanding customer base. — location: [1393](kindle://book?action=open&asin=B00OG8AXKO&location=1393) ^ref-40123